aneuth/adnat-challenge/README.md

 - Users can modify or delete existing shifts (optional 2)
 - Created a way for shifts of a departed employee to be stored.
 Users can view all prior employees shifts by clicking 'view previous shifts'.
 If a departed employee     re-joins the organisation, their past shifts can be added back to current shifts (optional 3)
 - Users can see which shifts are overnight; if the finish time of a shift is earlier than the start time, the shift is considered overnight (optional 5)
-- Users can have have multiple breaks by clicking 'add break' in the shifts table.
+- Users can have multiple breaks by clicking 'add break' in the shifts table.
 The sum of all these is taken into account when calculating hours worked and shift     cost (optional 7)
 - Added a Stimulus controller to the project for the new shift form (optional 9)
 - Wrote unit tests for organisation, shift and break model (optional 10)
 - Created a profile page, where users can view their details (optional 12)